max123kl/cefjdemos-com-jdm/README.md

 ## Maintenance

 From time to time there will be updates to the Jdocmanual data files.
-You can download the source files and repeat the data installation process: build the articles and menus **in that order**.
-This is very easy to do with **git**: just do `git pull` in the appropriate language folder, the switch to the *cli* folder and run the cli commands.
+You can download the source files and repeat the data installation process.
+This is very easy to do with **git**: just do `git pull` in the appropriate language folder, then use the Build selector in the Sources page or switch to the *cli* folder and run the cli commands.
 You can build a cron job to do this.

 ## Build Articles and Menus - Command Line Method

 The database jdm_articles and jdm_menus tables are populated by reading the data files.
-This can take a long time - at least a couple of minutes and perhaps much longer on slow hosts.
-It is no quicker from the command line but you can be more selective over which manuals and languages to build.
+This can take a long time - at least a few of minutes and perhaps much longer on slow hosts.

 Proceed as follows: